AppsFlyerSDK/AppsFlyerUnitySampleApp/README.md

 	</code></pre>

-<h3>Note: If you are building for Android, you should change the project's package name in Player Setting.</h3>
+<h3>Android: Change the project's package name in Player Setting.</h3>
+<h3>iOS: Make sure to that Security.framework is added to XCode</h3>

 Go to your AppsFlyer dashboard and add the app using the Package Name / App ID you configured in the code.